santimcs/obsidian-git-sync/WL 240-Change Stock Price with No Consensus data.md

-Same as WL 240 but there is no consensus data.
+Same as WL-230 for stocks that have no consensus data.

 #BeautifulSoup